-- If you have an existing character when Legacy of the Sith launches, when you log into the game, you will be able to choose a Combat Style immediately.
-You can choose a Combat Style similar to your previous Advanced Class or choose something new.
+- If you have an existing character when Legacy of the Sith launches, when you log into the game, your first Combat Style will be your existing Advanced Class.
+If you have completed Chapter 3 in the story, you can choose a second Combat Style right away.
 The choice is yours!

 By separating story and gameplay, you’ll have access to unrivaled customization for your characters in Star Wars: The Old Republic!